To apply for a new passport for your child under age 16, you may use the following guidance to prepare:

 While a credit card payment is preferred consular fees can also be paid cash in Euros.
 We do NOT accept U.S. dollars, checks, or PIN cards.
 Please bring exact change to the appointment.
 For a current list of fees please see (https://nl.usembassy.gov/u-s-citizen-services/fees/).

-Please keep your wallet with you when entering our waiting room.
+Please keep your wallet on you when entering our waiting room.

 10. Set up your appointment